Skokoo/OpetHunter/docs/architecture.md

 # Architecture
 An ultra-optimized, zero-bloat 64-bit cross-OS binary analysis engine strictly bounded under a 27MB RAM constraint.

+## FUNC/
-## FUNC/The code within this directory might be complex, but it pays off completely because the execution speed becomes fast.
+The code within this directory might be complex, but it pays off completely because the execution speed becomes fast.

 ## 1. Granular File & Specifications